 Sometimes our computer’s operating system getting the problem to install or operate external USB device’s drivers and creating this irql_not_less_or_equal windows 10 BSOD error.
 The simple solution is you can try to remove all external USB connected devices to your desktop’s or laptops and restart it and after that try to use your computer as in normal way for just likely using it for testing purpose and see did you still getting this error or not.

 By ‘Remove USB’/ disconnect and remove all your USB connected devices like printer cable, scanner cable, webcam cable, external hard disk drive etc. beside USB mouse and keyboard.

-If BSOD Solved – If the IRQL_NOT_LESS_OR_EQUAL BSOD error gone that means you having problem with your USB connected hardware drivers so, connect one by one USB device to your computer and analyze which one creating this problem.
+If BSOD Solved – If the irql not less or equal BSOD error gone that means you having the problem with your USB connected hardware drivers so, connect one by one USB device to your computer and analyze which one creating this problem.
 After finding that USB connect hardware which creates this problem you’ll need to reinstall drivers for that particulate hardware.

-Safe mode is a diagnostic mode of a computer mode that enables users of windows 10 to enter an altered version of windows.
-And correct any problems that may be preventing them from entering booting up normally .
-Now on Safe mode you can easily perform Bellow troubleshooting Steps to Fix irql_not_less_or_equal windows 10 BSOD Error.
+Safe mode is a diagnostic mode of a computer model that enables users of Windows 10 to enter an altered version of windows.
+And correct any problems that may be preventing them from entering booting up normally.
+Now on the Safe mode, you can easily perform Bellow troubleshooting Steps to Fix irql_not_less_or_equal windows 10 BSOD Error.

 Update Installed Device Drivers